Bank of Japan to maintain aggressive stimulus, recovery view

 "The BOJ won't respond to oil price moves themselves but will closely monitor how they affect inflation expectations," Kuroda told a news conference on Feb.
 27.

-At Tuesday's meeting, the BOJ is widely expected to maintain its stimulus programme that pledges to print money at an annual pace of 80 trillion yen (444 billion pounds).
+At Tuesday's meeting, the BOJ is widely expected to maintain its stimulus program that pledges to print money at an annual pace of 80 trillion yen ($659 billion).

 It is also seen maintaining its view that continued improvements in the economy will nudge companies into raising wages and capital expenditure, helping Japan hit its 2 percent inflation target in the year beginning in April.